 What "PWA" means in plain terms

 PWA stands for Progressive Web App.
-It's a website that behaves like a native app when you install it.
-You get a home screen icon, push notifications, and an app-like interface without going through Apple or Google's app stores.
+A website that behaves like a native app when you add it to your home screen.
+You get a home screen icon, push notifications, and an app-like interface without going through Apple or Google.

-That's the whole thing.
 No special software.
-No waiting for Apple to review it.
-You visit the URL, tap "Add to Home Screen" in Safari, and it installs immediately.
+No waiting for Apple to review anything.
+Visit the URL, tap "Add to Home Screen," done.

 Why we built it this way